How to Get Cheaper Car Insurance in the UK

 If you have a choice and are debating between two different types of lifestyle, think about your car insurance premiums as one of the factors and it could swing you either way.

-9 – Opt for telematics – black box car insurance
+9 – Opt for telematics – cheap black box car insurance

 The world of black-box insurance has come on in leaps over the past decade and looks to improve further as time goes on.
 Black box insurance (officially called ‘telematics-based car insurance’) involves having a device (the ‘black box’) added to your car that can track your driving habits and report those back to your insurance company for their analysis.